Advancing Teaching – Consultations

 For those instructors who would like to be observed and given feedback, consultations can be arranged for a one-time observation or for ongoing work with feedback and successive observations.
 All observations involve a pre-observation and post observation meeting with the consultant.
 Faculty will receive a confidential written report for each observation.
 Contact Suzanne LaFleur for help administering mid-semester evaluations.

 Faculty Development Consultations

 What are faculty consultations?
-Faculty development specialists at UConn’s Institute for Teaching and Learning provide feedback to faculty members seeking advice and support for their teaching.
+Faculty development specialists at UConn’s Center for Excellence in for Teaching and Learning provide feedback to faculty members seeking advice and support for their teaching.

 What does a typical consultation entail?
 Consultations may entail anything from a single meeting to a series of meetings spanning an entire semester, depending upon the needs and interests of the faculty member.
 Some of the topics and formats that can be addressed in consultations include the following:

 - Classroom related issues or concerns

 - Instructional methods: active learning techniques, flipped classrooms, group work, discussions, interactive lectures, etc.